A quotient stack related to the Weyl algebra: Introduction

 (The isomorphism between $A$ and $\cD(\AA^1)$ may be chosen so that $Y(1)$ corresponds to the natural module $k[t]$ and $X(1)$ corresponds to the module $k[t,t^{-1}]/k[t]$.)
 There is a non-split extension of $X(n)$ by $Y(n)$ and a non-split extension of $Y(n)$ by $X(n)$ for each $n$.

-The underlying line in the picture should be thought of as $\Spec k[xy]$ and the two points at $n \in \ZZ$ represent, in some sense, the two formal square roots of $-xy - n$ (because $-xy$ corresponds to $t{{d}\over{dt}}$).
+The underlying line in (\ref{Sues.pic}) should be thought of as $\Spec k[xy]$ and the two points at $n \in \ZZ$ represent, in some sense, the two formal square roots of $-xy - n$ (because $-xy$ corresponds to $t{{d}\over{dt}}$).

 We call the two points at $n \in \ZZ \subset k$ ``fractional points''.
 There are two reasons for this.
-First, in the Grothendieck group of $\Gr A$, $[X(n)]+[Y(n]= [A/(xy-\l)A]$ if $\l \in k-\ZZ$ and under the equivalence with $\Qcoh \cX$, $ [A/(xy-\l)A]$ identifies with the skyscraper sheaf $\cO_\l$ at the point $\l \in \Spec k[z]$.
+First, if $n \in \ZZ$ and $\l \in k-\ZZ$ there is an equality $[X(n)]+[Y(n)]= [A/(xy-\l)A]$ in the Grothendieck group of $\Gr A$, and under the equivalence with $\Qcoh \cX$, $ [A/(xy-\l)A]$ identifies with the skyscraper sheaf $\cO_\l$ at the point $\l \in \Spec k[z]$.
 Second, there is some consistency with the notion of a ``fractional brane'' or ``brane fractionation'', where a brane represented by a point in the Azumaya locus ``fractionates'' when it moves to the non-Azumaya locus.

 Sierra's picture can also be viewed as a depiction of the stack $\cX$.
 The line given by collapsing the ``fractional points'' is the coarse moduli space $\Spec k[z]$ of $\cX$ and the two points at $n$ correspond to the skyscraper sheaf $\cO_n=k[z]/(z-n)$ endowed with the trivial and sign representations of the isotropy group at $n$, and $\l \in k-\ZZ$ corresponds to $\cO_\l=k[z]/(z-\l)$.
 If $\chi_{sgn}$ and $\chi_{triv}$ denote the sign and trivial representations of the appropriate isotropy groups, then under the equivalence of categories $\Gr A \equiv \Qcoh \cX$ there are correspondences